Learning to own up to mistakes can be a transformative skill for your life and your career.

 - Ask the people you work with for feedback, often, especially critical feedback.
 Even small pointers can give you hints for how to improve and where your blind spots are.
 When you’re able to train yourself out of getting defensive in response to critical feedback, you’ll eventually be able to transfer that to situations in which you make mistakes too.
 If you’re lucky, some of the feedback you’ll get will be about honest mistakes that you’ve made, so that can be a great practice run.

-- The moment you recognise you’ve made a mistake, make a commitment to yourself about what you would do differently in future and own up to it to someone else.
-It doesn’t have to be someone at work or someone who was directly impacted by it at all.
+- Hold yourself accountable.
+Tell someone else what you would do differently It doesn’t have to be someone at work or someone who was directly impacted by it at all.
 It can be just a friend who you know has no reason to judge or care all that much about your minor mistakes at work.
 Just saying the words “I wish I hadn’t done that, now I would handle it in a completely different way” out loud will make it more normal for you in future.

-- Next time you make a mistake, try to address it.
+- Address it.
 Try to say “I take complete responsibility” or “how this turned out is on me” and see what happens.
 In the majority of cases, you’ll find that it usually opens up fruitful and meaningful conversations that everyone walks away from a little wiser.